-- Bad battery life.
+- Short battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

-Our Pros Can Fix Nest Thermostat Problems
+Our Specialists Can Resolve Nest Thermostat Problems

 If you’ve gone through Nest thermostat troubleshooting on your own but can’t solve the dilemma, a smart thermostat professional such as one from Watts Electric & AC can support you.
 We can determine the issue and add a C-wire, if required.